Orphan 55: Casting

 James Buckley was revealed to be appearing in June 2019 as Nevi.
 In December 2019, Laura Fraser was announced as guest star.
 Further cast members were announced in Doctor Who Magazine #547 in early January 2020.

 Filming

 Lee Haven Jones directed the second block, which comprised the second and third episodes.
 Episode 3 was filmed on location in Tenerife, including the Auditorio de Tenerife for the external shots of Tranquillity Spa and the area around the dormant volcano Teide for the barren wasteland.

 Broadcast and reception

 Television

 "Orphan 55" first aired on 12 January 2020.

 Ratings

 "Orphan 55" was watched by 4.19 million viewers overnight, making it the fifth most watched programme for the day in the United Kingdom.
-The episode had an Audience Appreciation Index score of 77, the lowest since "Love & Monsters" (2006) and "Sleep No More" (2015), episodes that received a score of 76 and 78 respectively.
+The episode had an Audience Appreciation Index score of 77, the lowest since "Love & Monsters" (2006) which received a score of 76.

 The episode received an official total of 5.38 million viewers across all UK channels.